Reconciling Classical and Modern (Deep) Machine Learning for Real-World Applications

 - Automatically prefer simple and stable solutions over complex ones

-These models will be built on solid theoretical foundations with convergence and robustness guarantees, which are important for making real-life trustworthy predictions in the wild.
+These models will be built on solid theoretical foundations with convergence and robustness guarantees, which are important for making trustworthy predictions in real-life scenarios.

 Implementation and Impact